Back to all posts

 Choose Narvarte if your month depends on a stable weekday routine: quieter nights, furnished-apartment comfort, practical errands, hospital-corridor access, and a work-from-home setup that does not require you to leave the apartment every day.

-Choose San Rafael if you already know CDMX, want a more central old-city location, and are comfortable judging the exact block carefully before booking.
+Choose San Rafael if you already know CDMX, want a more central old-city location, and are comfortable judging the exact block, building, return route, and bedroom exposure before booking.

 Narvarte vs San Rafael at a Glance